Gifts Of Caregiving – Part 1: Self-Awareness

 As I have seen in other Caregivers, my experience brought out the best in me.
 I continue, to this day, to reap the benefits of what I learned about myself and everyone around me.

-The first of these gifts was getting to really know myself.
-In order to cope with the intensity of role reversals, constant worry, new responsibilities, and exhausting schedule and duties, I was forced to re-think my life, how I did things, and what was really important to me.
+The first of these gifts was getting to know myself.
+To cope with the intensity of role reversals, constant worry, new responsibilities, and exhausting schedules and duties, I was forced to re-think my life, how I did things, and what was important to me.
 I began to become self-aware.

 The first few months I began caring for my parents were rough and not at all pretty.
 I was completely lost and could not find my balance.
 I continued to swoop in, try to control everything, and insisted on my way or the highway.
 It wasn’t working and we were all miserable.

 I was smart enough to know that since they were both in their 80’s and my Mom was diagnosed with dementia any changes that were going to be made had to be on my end.
-I needed to do some soul searching and really pay attention to my actions, my responses, my behavior and what I was really feeling.
+I needed to do some soul-searching and pay attention to my actions, my responses, my behavior, and what I was feeling.

 I was the one who needed to change.

-Looking hard at myself was not easy and I wasn’t a happy camper about it, but being forced to admit that even though I usually behaved out of concern for my parents well being, I was a control freak that was unwilling to compromise.
-It wasn’t intentional nor mean spirited but my fear, frustration and worry that I wasn’t a good caregiver and I wouldn’t be able to pull it off threatened to prevent me from giving the care they really needed instead the care I insisted on giving.
+Looking hard at myself was not easy and I wasn’t a happy camper about it, but being forced to admit that even though I usually behaved out of concern for my parents’ well-being, I was a control freak who was unwilling to compromise.
+It wasn’t intentional nor mean-spirited but my fear, frustration and worry that I wasn’t a good caregiver and I wouldn’t be able to pull it off threatened to prevent me from giving the care they needed instead of the care I insisted on giving.

 Trying to be perfect and trying to control everything has haunted me all my life.
 I did it without even realizing it.
 Finally when my caregiving role forced me to look in the mirror and do some soul searching I was able to see how much my perfectionism and need to control was not only hurting my ability to care for someone else, it was hurting me and making me feel bad about myself, worry unnecessarily and exhaust me.